Red Earth has been giving young people the opportunity to make meaningful connections with remote Indigenous Australia since 2011.

 We make safety our first priority

 From our 145-page risk assessment to the daily safety briefings with the group, your safety on the ground is our number one concern.
-Our Immersion Leaders are qualified in Remote and Wilderness first aid, four-wheel-driving and recovery, bronze medallions, and have extensive training and experience working in remote areas.
+Our Immersion Leaders are qualified in Remote and Wilderness area first aid, four-wheel-driving and vehicle recovery, bronze medallions, and have extensive training and experience working in remote areas.
 Add to that the wealth of knowledge brought by our Indigenous partners and you’ve got the makings of a safe, worry-free immersion.

 “It was an amazing experience full of genuinely kind and thoughtful people and once in a life time experiences.
 The community is like a second family and I would love to go back and contribute more later in life.”